Trigeminal neuralgia: Signs and symptoms

-Rapid spreading of the pain, bilateral involvement or simultaneous participation with other major nerve trunks (such as Painful Tic Convulsif of nerves V & VII or occurrence of symptoms in the V and IX nerves) may suggest a systemic cause.
-Systemic causes could include multiple sclerosis or expanding cranial tumors.
+Rapid spreading of the pain, bilateral involvement, or simultaneous participation with other major nerve trunks (such as painful tic convulsive of nerves V and VII or occurrence of symptoms in the V and IX nerves) may suggest a systemic cause.
+Systemic causes could include MS or expanding cranial tumors.

-The severity of the pain makes it difficult to wash the face, shave, and perform good oral hygiene.
-The pain has a significant impact on activities of daily living especially as those affected live in fear of when they are going to get their next attack of pain and how severe it will be.
+The severity of the pain makes washing the face, shaving, and performing good oral hygiene more difficult.
+The pain has a significant impact on activities of daily living, especially as those affected live in fear of when they are going to get their next attack of pain and how severe it will be.
 It can lead to severe depression and anxiety.

-However, not all people will have the symptoms described above; there are variants of TN, one of which is atypical trigeminal neuralgia ("trigeminal neuralgia, type 2" or trigeminal neuralgia with concomitant pain), based on a recent classification of facial pain.
-In these instances there is also a more prolonged lower severity background pain that can be present for over 50% of the time and is described more as a burning or prickling, rather than a shock.
+Not all people, though, have the symptoms described above; several variants of TN occur, one of which is atypical trigeminal neuralgia (trigeminal neuralgia, type 2 or trigeminal neuralgia with concomitant pain), based on a recent classification of facial pain.
+In these instances, a more prolonged, lower-severity background pain can be present for over 50% of the time and is described more as a burning or prickling, rather than a shock.

 Trigeminal pain can also occur after an attack of herpes zoster.
-Post-herpetic neuralgia has the same manifestations as in other parts of the body.
+Postherpetic neuralgia has the same manifestations as in other parts of the body.
 Herpes zoster oticus typically presents with inability to move many facial muscles, pain in the ear, taste loss on the front of the tongue, dry eyes and mouth, and a vesicular rash.
 Less than 1% of varicella zoster infections involve the facial nerve and result in this occurring.

-Trigeminal deafferentation pain (TDP), also termed anesthesia dolorosa, or colloquially as phantom face pain, is from intentional damage to a trigeminal nerve following attempts to surgically fix a nerve problem.
-This pain is usually constant with a burning sensation and numbness.
-TDP is very difficult to treat as further surgeries are usually ineffective and possibly detrimental to the person.
+Trigeminal deafferentation pain (TDP), also termed anesthesia dolorosa, or colloquially as phantom face pain, is from unintentional damage to a trigeminal nerve following attempts to fix a nerve problem surgically.
+TDP is usually constant with a burning sensation and numbness and is very difficult to treat, as further surgeries are usually ineffective and possibly detrimental to the person.